Fern (name)

-Fern is an English topographic name from the Old English ‘’fearn’’.
+Fern is an English topographic name from the Old English fearn.
 It refers to someone who lives among ferns.
 The name is used as a given name and a surname.
 The name is in use primarily in English-speaking countries.
 It has been in use since the 1800s and has also occasionally been in use for boys, though it is primarily a feminine name.
-There were 133 newborn American girls named Fern in 2020 and 140 in 2021.
+There were 133 newborn American girls named Fern in 2020, 140 in 2021, 148 in 2022, and 156 in 2023.
+There were 26 newborn girls given the name in Canada in 2021.

 Notable people with the name Fern or Ferns include: